codacy/docs/docs/faq/troubleshooting/why-is-my-file-missing.md

 ### What if I need to analyze a file that exceeds this limit?

 While Codacy will discard your file by default, you can still have it analyzed using the [Codacy Analysis CLI](../../related-tools/local-analysis/running-local-analysis.md) and running the analysis locally.
-CLI doesn't have a set timeout or any limitation on file size, so you will be able to have your files analyzed this way.
+CLI doesn't any limitation on file size, so you will be able to have your files analyzed this way.

 ### What about Codacy Self-hosted?